Makoma: 1993–2002: Formation, Nzambe Na Bomoyi, and Mokonzi Na Bakonzi

 Kinshasa, formerly known as Léopoldville, was the birthplace of the Makoma family.

 Makoma was founded in 1993 by Tutala Makoma and began performing publicly as a band in 1995 under the name Nouveau Testament ("New Testament").
-The original lineup consisted of six siblings from the Makoma family: Duma, Tutala, Martin, Nathalie, Annie, and Pengani.
-The band traces its musical roots to 1984 when they began singing in church in the Democratic Republic of the Congo with encouragement from their parents, Nzuzi Makoma, a former professional boxer, and their mother, Coco Makoma.
+The original lineup consisted of six siblings from the Makoma family: Duma, Tutala, Martin, Nathalie, Annie, and Pengani, who performed as lead and backing vocalists.
+The band traces its musical roots to 1984 when they began singing in church in the Democratic Republic of the Congo with encouragement from their parents, Nzuzi Makoma, a former professional boxer, and their mother, Coco Duma Makoma.
 The family emigrated to Germany in 1985 and later relocated to the Netherlands in 1995.
-Upon their arrival, they faced imminent deportation; however, this was ultimately forestalled after their mother wrote a letter to Queen Beatrix of the Netherlands, resulting in the family being granted citizenship.
-Following their resettlement in Europe, the band adopted the name Makoma, derived from their surname.
-Their early reputation in the DRC attracted national attention, culminating in an invitation to perform for President Mobutu Sese Seko.
+After their arrival, they faced imminent deportation; however, this was ultimately forestalled after their mother wrote a letter to Queen Beatrix of the Netherlands, resulting in the family being granted citizenship.
+Following their resettlement in Europe, the band adopted the name Makoma from their surname, and their early reputation in the DRC attracted national attention that culminated in an invitation to perform for President Mobutu Sese Seko.

-They recorded their debut album, Nzambe Na Bomoyi, at Westcoast Studios in Rotterdam, a facility owned by Tutala Makoma.
-During production, Patrick Badine, a non-family member, joined the band as a rapper.
-The album, co-composed by Duma and Nathalie, featured vocals by Annie, Dr. Bolia, Martin, and Pengani, with production overseen by Tutala and André Strässer, who also contributed synthesizer work.
-Released in 1999 under Westcoast Music Production and distributed by Distribution Hekina, Nzambe Na Bomoyi marked a departure from conventional church music by fusing multiple genres including soukous, Congolese rumba, ndombolo, rap, reggae, soul, and pop.
-The band's genre-blending style was met with criticism from traditional religious circles, who labeled it "too ungodly".
-In response, the band defended their approach by citing their musical influences from MTV's hip hop, rock, pop, and reggae programming.
-Despite the controversy, Nzambe Na Bomoyi received critical acclaim.
-Ugandan reviewer Joseph Batte of New Vision described the album as "loaded with sultry melodies and dust-stirring grooves".
-The album went on to sell over one million copies, led by the breakout single "Napesi", which achieved significant popularity across Africa.
-Following the album's success, Makoma performed to a full house in Belgium and, by July 2002, "Napesi" had reached the number one position on Uganda's Radio Simba chart.
-In December 2000, the band held major concerts in Libreville, Gabon, including performances at the Cité de la Démocratie and Stade Omar Bongo.
+Makoma recorded their debut album, Nzambe Na Bomoyi, at Westcoast Studios in Rotterdam, owned by Tutala.
+The record was co-written by Duma and Nathalie and featured vocals by Annie, Dr. Bolia, Martin, and Pengani, while production was helmed by Tutala and André Strässer, who also performed on synthesizer.
+Around this time, Patrick Badine joined as a rapper, and while the siblings were mainly lead and backing vocalists, Martin, Tutala, and Duma also performed rap sections alongside him.
+Released in 1999 under Westcoast Music Production and distributed by Distribution Hekina, Nzambe Na Bomoyi departed from their conventional church music by fusing soukous, Congolese rumba, ndombolo, rap, reggae, soul, and pop, and their genre-blending style was met with criticism from conservative religious circles, who considered it "too ungodly".
+Makoma defended their approach by citing this musical influences from MTV's hip hop, rock, pop, and reggae programming, and despite the backlash, the album was well received, with Ugandan reviewer Joseph Batte of New Vision praising it as "loaded with sultry melodies and dust-stirring grooves".
+Nzambe Na Bomoyi went on to sell over one million copies, led by the breakout single "Napesi", which achieved significant popularity across Africa.
+After the album's success, they performed to a full house in Belgium and, by July 2002, "Napesi" had reached the number one position on Uganda's Radio Simba chart.
+In December 2000, they held major concerts in Libreville, Gabon, including performances at the Cité de la Démocratie and Stade Omar Bongo.
 That same year, they also toured Côte d'Ivoire.
 In 2001, Nathalie collaborated with fellow Congolese singer Werrason and Cameroonian saxophonist Manu Dibango on the humanitarian single "Croix Rouge".